prod-feng/conda-enrironment-module/README.md

 To avoid this issue, you need to use "module" to load all of the runtime environment modules, at the end, you can then run "conda activate XXX".

-And before you run "module rm YYY", you need run "conda deactivate" command first to reverse back to original state, if you activate a conda env before.
+And before you run "module rm YYY", you need run "conda deactivate" command first to reverse back to original state of $PATH, if you activate a conda env before.

 There is another quick way to fix this issue.
 It is to modify it's source file of "/apps/anaconda3/lib/python3.7/site-packages/conda/activate.py".